beginning of content

 Is it heartburn or a heart attack?

-Chest pain is a very common reason for people to go to the hospital emergency department.
-While many people are suffering from a heart attack, some have severe heartburn.
+Chest pain is a common reason for people to go to the hospital emergency department.
+While some people are having a heart attack, others may be having severe heartburn.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.